 A Painted Summer Garden Shed

-This quaint painted shed is owned by my fellow author and stylist Jane Cumberbatch.
+This quaint painted shed (pictured above) is owned by my fellow author and stylist Jane Cumberbatch.
 I have had the pleasure of styling it for various photoshoots over the years, and I’m delighted to be able to include it in my book.

 The shed’s exterior is painted with Little Greene exterior eggshell in Cupboard Green, while the interior is zesty Kitchen Green, with the trim painted to match the outside.
 Natural wood always works well with painted surfaces, so outside Jane’s shed I erected a makeshift table made from a weathered wooden door on two sturdy trestles and gathered together a collection of plants for a decorative display.
 If you have a piece of new wooden garden furniture but prefer an aged effect, leave it outside in all weathers and it will soon develop the desired patina.